Interior Design App tile drawing

 • Do they use certain types of art, representational, abstract, high contrast, vibrant, polarizing.

-Clients need additional help to get over buying their first commission:
+to buy their first commission:

-As an artist I make this easier on the Designer.
-I paint a $150.00 sample ( aka my sample painting/ also known as a loss leader) of the art for the space.
-If they don’t want it. then ok.
-Low risk on both our parts and also it’s a test drive for both the interior designer and me to see how we work together.
+This baby step lets you know fast if they don’t want it, and if they are good relationship.
+Low risk on both parts and it’s a test drive for both the interior designer and Artist to see how they work together.
 Once the sample is made and I can show it in the space to gain approval for the commission.

 mock up painting